HEMLab/HiPIMS-CUDA/Userguide.md

 1. X. Xia, Q. Liang, X. Ming, J. Hou (2017) An efficient and stable hydrodynamic model with novel source term discretization schemes for overland flow and flood simulations.
 Water Resources Research, 53, 3730-3759.
 2. X. Xia, Q. Liang (2018) A new efficient implicit scheme for discretising the stiff friction terms in the shallow water equations.
 Advances in Water Resources, 117, 87-97
+3. X. Xia, Q. Liang (2018) A new depth-averaged model for flow-like landslides over complex terrain with curvatures and steep slopes. *Engineering Geology*, 234, 174-191.
-3. X. Xia, Q. Liang, X. Ming (2019) A full-scale fluvial flood modelling framework based on a High-Performance Integrated hydrodynamic Modelling System (HiPIMS).
+4. X. Xia, Q. Liang, X. Ming (2019) A full-scale fluvial flood modelling framework based on a High-Performance Integrated hydrodynamic Modelling System (HiPIMS).
 Advances in Water Resources, doi: 10.1016/j.advwatres.2019.103392
-4. Q. Li, Q. Liang, X. Xia (2020), A novel 1D-2D coupled model for hydrodynamic simulation of flows in drainage networks, Advances in Water Resources, 137, 103519
+5. Q. Li, Q. Liang, X. Xia (2020), A novel 1D-2D coupled model for hydrodynamic simulation of flows in drainage networks, Advances in Water Resources, 137, 103519